theRealAph/ScopeLocals/README.md

 the creating thread (the parent) into the new thread (the child).
 For this to work, the inherited context must be immutable.

-This gives us with the opportunity to provide some other nice-to-have features, in particular:
+Scope locals give us with an opportunity to provide some other nice-to-have features, in particular:

 * Strong Typing.
 When a scope local is bound to a value, its type is checked.
 This means that an error message is delivered at the point an error was made rather than later.
 * Immutability.
 The value bound to a scope local cannot change within a method.
 (It can be re-bound in a callee, of which more later.)
 * Well-defined extent.
 A scope local is bound to a value at the start of a scope and its previous value (or none) is restored at the end.
-  * Optimization opportunities:
-    * We don't have to check the type of a scope local each time we `get()` it.
-    * Because we know that the value bound to a scope local cannot change within a method, we can generate excellent code.
+* Optimization opportunities.
+These properties allow us to generate excellent code.
+In many cases a scope local `get()` is as fast as a local variable in a method.

 ## Dynamically scoped values